alexluuuu/covid_analysis/README.md

 So the first step is actually to set up github.
 Because you have a .edu email, you can get a free Github Pro account: https://education.github.com/pack

-After you've made an account, you can go to this link and following the instructions under "Configuring Git identification" and "Setup Github."
+After you've made an account, you can go to this link and follow the instructions: https://kbroman.org/github_tutorial/pages/first_time.html

 Now that Github is set up, you want to clone (basically, download) this repository.
 You can do this by doing the following: